And Just Like That: 5 things we spotted in the Sex and the City trailer

 "The future is unwritten because we're all at different stages of life."

 Later in the trailer, we see her discussing sex and relationships with her co-hosts, the contents of which we can't possibly repeat here as we're a family website.
-It's clear the show is going to be just as gloriously explicit as its predecessor, and we wouldn't have it any other way.
+It's clear, however, that the show is going to be just as gloriously explicit as its predecessor, and we wouldn't have it any other way.

 3. Carrie, Miranda and Charlotte are all still married (we think)

-Roughly half of marriages in the US end in divorce so statistically we'd have expected at least one of them to have ended, but we'll leave the BBC's Reality Check team to investigate this anomaly at a later date.
+Roughly half of marriages in the US end in divorce so statistically we'd have expected at least one of them to have ended by now, but we'll leave the BBC's Reality Check team to investigate this anomaly at a later date.

 Evan Handler is here as Charlotte's husband Harry Goldenblatt; while David Eigenberg returns as Miranda's husband Steve Brady.